everpeace/packer-mesos/README.md

 ### Vagrant Cloud
 * [/everpeace/mesos](https://vagrantcloud.com/everpeace/boxes/mesos)

+Please see [vagrant-mesos](https://github.com/everpeace/vagrant-mesos) for how to use this box.

 ## How to bake
 ### Pre-requisites
 You need [berkshelf](http://berkshelf.com) and some cookbooks which these templates depends on and have to be placed in `vendor-cookbooks` directory.
 You can install berkshelf with bundler and install dependencies with it: